Watermelon stereotype: Contemporary usage

 On January 7, 2016, Australian cartoonist Chris Roy Taylor published a cartoon of Jamaican cricketer Chris Gayle with a whole watermelon in his mouth.
 Gayle had been in the news for making controversial suggestive comments towards a female interviewer during a live broadcast.
 The cartoon depicted a Cricket Australia official asking a boy if he could "borrow" the watermelon, so Gayle would be unable to speak.
 A couple of days earlier, a video of a boy eating a whole watermelon – rind and all – in the stands of a cricket match had gone viral.
 Taylor said he was unaware of the stereotype, and the cartoon was removed.

-In "Safety Training", an episode of the American television series The Office, Michael Scott (Steve Carell) throws a watermelon off the roof of the office onto a trampoline.
-After it bounces and hits a car, Michael fears that the car belongs to Stanley Hudson (Leslie David Baker), who is African-American, and that Stanley will think he is racist; Michael tells Dwight Schrute (Rainn Wilson), "Deactivate the car alarm, clean up the mess, find out whose car that is.
-If it's Stanley's, call the offices of James P. Albini.
-See if he handles hate crimes."

-On October 22, 2017, the Fox & Friends morning show on the Fox News Channel dressed a Hispanic boy, who was mistaken by many as an African-American, in a watermelon Halloween costume, drawing ire on social media.
+On October 22, 2017, a segment from the Fox & Friends morning show on the Fox News channel dressed a boy of Latino descent, who was mistaken by many as an African American, in a watermelon Halloween costume, drawing ire on social media.

-In 2019, the video game Crash Team Racing: Nitro Fueled featured an alternative skin for the character of Tawna, named "Watermelon Tawna".
-The skin has darker fur and darker hair and wears a watermelon-themed T-shirt.
-Shortly after the skin was introduced, and after some social media discussion of the issue, a patch was issued that renamed the skin "Summertime Tawna".

-Also in 2019, British prime minister Boris Johnson alluded to “piccaninies” with “watermelon smiles”, a comment widely criticised as racist and out of touch.

-In 2021, the television comedy series Curb Your Enthusiasm season 11 episode "The Watermelon" features Larry David (Larry David) helping his friend Leon Black (J. B. Smoove) to overcome his embarrassment of eating watermelon.
-Larry takes Leon shopping to purchase a watermelon.
-At the checkout Larry announces to the store: "It's not a crime for a black man to like watermelon".
+During Donald Trump's 2024 presidential election rally at Madison Square Garden, comedian Tony Hinchcliffe made a joke involving black people carving watermelons for Halloween.